 It’s been 7 years since I attended WordCamp Las Vegas.
 It was my first WordCamp and I wasn’t planning on making it my last so I tried several times after that to attend nearby WordCamps but for some reason, things never worked out.
 That all changed this past weekend, when I finally got the chance to attend WordCamp Toronto 2016.
 If you follow me on Twitter, then you already know that.

-Btw, I was planning to attend last year’s WordCamp Toronto but unfortunately I made a mistake of not purchasing my ticket early.
+Btw, I was planning to attend last year’s WordCamp Toronto but unfortunately, I made the mistake of not purchasing my ticket early.
 This year, I made sure that I purchased my ticket before they sold out.

 The scheduled sessions are divided into different categories – Content/Marketing, User, Community and Developer so that attendees can choose the sessions that fit their needs/preferences.